Boettner-eric/dotfiles/README.md

 1. make it easier to setup / migrate computers
 2. save settings for OS, apps and shell
 3. easy updates / backups

+## Instructions
+- fetch.sh makes a copy of current config files to this repo
+- install.sh runs install scripts for packages and copies configs to the right locations